 The lawyers at McMath Woods P.A. have been looking out for the people of Arkansas for years.
-We understand how a truck accident can completely upend your life.
-When you’re balancing recovery, bills, and insurance claims, it can be too much and you may get caught in a situation where you get a settlement that’s less than what you’re owed.
+We understand how a serious accident can completely upend your life.
+When you’re balancing recovery, bills, and insurance claims, it can be too much to handle and you may get caught in a situation where you get a settlement that’s less than what you’re owed.
 We won’t let that happen.

-Truck accidents easily cause injuries and sometimes fatalities because of their size and weight.
-According to the National Highway Traffic and Safety Administration (NHTSA), truck crashes have caused the following in 2014:
+Big rig accidents easily cause injuries and sometimes fatalities because of their size and weight.
+According to the Federal Motor Carrier Safety Administration (FMCSA), tractor-trailer wrecks have caused the following in 2016:

-Truck wrecks harm a large number of people every year.
-If you or a loved one has been injured in a truck accident, you don’t have to make the claim on your own.
-McMath Woods P.A. is dedicated to helping injured parties stand up to trucking companies and get the compensation they deserve.
+Semi-truck collisions harm a large number of people every year.
+If you or a loved one has been injured in a tractor-trailer accident, you don’t have to make the claim on your own.
+McMath Woods P.A. is dedicated to helping injured parties stand up to negligent companies and reckless drivers.

-Truck accidents can happen for a number of reasons, but one thing that unifies them is that they’re usually caused by negligence and were preventable.
-All it takes is for someone to make a risky decision and the result could be injuring someone else in a truck accident.
+Truck wrecks can happen for a number of reasons, but one thing that unifies them is that they’re usually caused by negligence and are entirely preventable.
+All it takes is for someone to make a risky decision and the result could be injuring someone else in a collision.

-- Weight Exceeds Truck Limitations.
-Semi-trucks can bear a certain amount of weight.
-If the cargo exceeds that weight, it would put too much stress on the truck.
+- Weight Exceeds Limitations.
+Semi-trailers can bear a certain amount of weight.
+If the cargo exceeds that weight, it would put too much stress on the axles.
 It could cause something to weaken or break and cause an accident.

 - Improper Distribution.
-The cargo needs to be placed in the truck so it bears an even weight.
-Having too much weight up front or in back could throw the truck off balance and the driver could lose control of the vehicle.
+The cargo needs to be distributed so it bears an even weight.
+Having too much weight up front or in the back could throw the vehicle off balance and the driver could lose control while on the road.

 - Driver Fatigue.
 Truck drivers often drive long hours for days on end.
 While they’re supposed to take breaks to sleep, they may choose to adhere to their schedule than rest.
 Exhausted drivers can fall asleep at the wheel and drift into other lanes or run off the road.

-- Truck Error.
-Driving a truck takes skill and practice.
-An untrained or inattentive driver may not give themselves and other drivers enough time to signal a turn or a lane change, or may try to maneuver when they’re going too fast.
+- Driver Error.
+Driving a semi-trailer takes skill and practice.
+An untrained or inattentive driver may not give themselves and other drivers enough time to signal a turn or a lane change or may try to maneuver when they’re going too fast.

 - Mechanical Failure.
-Trucking companies are supposed to regularly inspect their trucks to make sure they’re safe to drive.
-Failing to do so could mean putting a truck with faulty brakes, a bad engine, or broken steering wheel on the road.
-There’s also a chance that the manufacturer of a truck part made a defective product that broke while the truck was being driven.
+Trucking companies are supposed to regularly inspect their vehicles to make sure they’re safe to drive.
+Failing to do so could mean putting a semi-trailer with faulty brakes, a bad engine, or broken steering wheel on the road.
+There’s also a chance that the manufacturer of an auto part made a defective product that broke while the truck was being driven.

-Tractor trailers are much heavier than cars and tend to cause more serious injuries in an accident.
+Tractor-trailers are much heavier than cars and tend to cause more serious injuries.
 Some of the injuries can be catastrophic, which are debilitating injuries that can last for the rest of the person’s life.